catmaid/CATMAID/API_CHANGELOG.md

 - Returns now also information about which label label was eventually removed.
   If nothing went wrong the field deleted_link has the input label ID.

+`POST /{project_id}/annotations/remove`:

+- The return field `deleted_annotations` is now called `deleted_links` and continues to contain a list of class_instance_class_instance IDs that were removed.
+The new `deleted_annotations` field contains a mapping of removed annotation IDs to the IDs of the object they were removed from.

 ### Deprecations